dumptruckDS/progs_dump_qc/README.md

 # progs_dump_qc
-The is the most current version of progs_dump .qc source.
+This is the most current version of progs_dump .qc source.